François, Jacques

 Anyway this female paintress joined the 2nd ‘impressionist’ exposition in 1876 as ‘François (Jacques)’ with 8 works (catalogue numbers 73-80; R2,p262;R90I,p49;iR1).
 The 3rd ‘impressionist’ exposition in 1877 she joined as ‘Jacques-François’ with 2 works (catalogue numbers 74 + 75; R2,p204;R90I,p118;iE1).
 Moffett doesn’t give any additional information apart from her works in the catalogue.
 Monneret (R88I), Walther (R3) and Spiess (R16) don’t give any additional information either.
 Berson omits Jacques-François in her suggestions for the 1877 catalogue, which means there were no reviews (R90II,p74/5).
 In her suggestions for the 1876 catalogue she refers to some reviews on the numbers 75, 76 and 77 (R90II,p37), but she leaves the works unidentified.
 I will render these reviews here below.

-When we look at the titles of the catalogue of 1876 (see below) ‘Jacques François’ exhibited mainly still lives (no. 73, 74, 75?, 77, 78, 79, 80).
-Besides that she also exhibited two portraits (2IE-1876-76 and 3IE-1877-74). ‘À Vêpres’ (3IE-1877-75) is probably or a city view or an interieur of a church.
+When we look at the titles of the catalogue of 1876 (see below) ‘Jacques François’ exhibited mainly still lives (no. 73, 74, 77, 78, 79, 80).
+Besides that she also exhibited two portraits (2IE-1876-76 and 3IE-1877-74).
+‘Estamo de tabacco à l’Alhambra’ (2IE-1876-75) depicts the walls of the Alhambra. ‘À Vêpres’ (3IE-1877-75) is probably or a city view or an interieur of a church.
 It is obvious she didn’t exhibited landscapes, what was common at the ‘impressionist’ expositions.
-Attendu was one of the few who also exhibited many still lives.
+Attendu and Tillot were one of the few who also exhibited many still lives.

-Other information we can extract from the catalogue, is that she probably visited the Alhambra in southern Spain (2IE-1876-75), which would suggest she was prosperous and that she visited maybe an unknown hamlet called Vêpres in the neighbourhood of Lyon or did paint a vespers, which maybe meant she was a religious person (3IE-1877-75).
+Other information we can extract from the catalogue, is that she probably visited the Alhambra in southern Spain (2IE-1876-75), which would suggest she was prosperous.
+And maybe that she visited an unknown hamlet called Vêpres in the neighbourhood of Lyon or did paint a vespers, which maybe meant she was a religious person (3IE-1877-75).
 This could correspond with the fact that marquise de Rambures stayed around 1871 in Madrid and in 1899 she published a book with religious texts.

 I hope in the future there will be more known about our unknown ‘Jacques François’.